alekay2200/Rabbit/README.md

 # Rabbit
-Rabbit is a lightweight WSGI web application framework.
-Right now is a simple project to learn how a framework works.
+Rabbit is a lightweight WSGI web application microframework.
+Right now is a simple project just for learn how this type of microframework works like Flask.

 ```python